East Texas A&M Lions softball

 The East Texas A&M Lions softball (formerly the Texas A&M–Commerce Lions) team is the intercollegiate softball program representing East Texas A&M University.
 The school competes in the Southland Conference in Division I of the National Collegiate Athletic Association (NCAA).
 For their first eight years of existence, they competed in the Lone Star Conference (LSC) in Division II.
 The East Texas A&M softball team plays its home games at John Cain Family Softball Complex on the university campus in Commerce, Texas.
-The team is currently coached by Brittany Miller.
+The team is currently coached by Rodney DeLong.